Vaccination schedule

 The likelihood of these side-effects have reduced dramatically within the last couple of years, due to newer and better vaccinations.

-However, these are the most common possible side-effects that cauld occur within 24-48 hours post-vaccination:
+However, these are the most common possible side-effects that could occur within 24-48 hours post-vaccination:

-• Redness, warmth and swelling at the site of immunisation
+• Redness, warmth and swelling at the site of immunization

 • Increase in body temperature